tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防包/产品简介/产品优势_intl_en.md

 Anti-DDoS Pro provides multi-dimensional statistical reports to display clear and accurate protection traffic and attack details, helping you stay on top of attacks in real time.

 ## Lower Security Protection Costs
-Anti-DDoS Pro offers a simplified billing mode where you are only charged by "number of protected IPs + protected times" you set for your business size and protection needs.
+Anti-DDoS Pro offers a simplified billing mode where you are only charged by "number of protected IPs" you set for your business size and protection needs.
 When high-traffic attacks occur, the maximum DDoS protection capability of Tencent Cloud in the region of the Anti-DDoS Pro instance is reachable without extra payments.